WE'RE BACK ONSTAGE FOR 2010 - 2011!!

 General & Artistic Director

-On March 11 & 12, 2011, at St. Matthias Anglican Church, 555 Parkdale Ave., we will present a double-bill of one-act operas featuring Gian Carlo Menotti's delightful story of communication leading to a failure to communicate, The Telephone, and George Philipp Telemann's comic charmer The Canary Cantata.
-The Telephone will feature the return from New York City of OPO regular Nadia Petrella along with the OPO début of baritone Mark Gough. whom many in our audience may recognize from his local appearances with Opera Lyra Ottawa and Pellegrini Opera.
+On March 11 & 12, 2011, at St. Matthias Anglican Church, 555 Parkdale Ave., we presented a double-bill of one-act operas featuring Gian Carlo Menotti's delightful story of communication leading to a failure to communicate, The Telephone, and George Philipp Telemann's comic charmer The Canary Cantata.
+The Telephone featured the return from New York City of OPO regular Nadia Petrella along with the OPO début of baritone Mark Gough. whom many in our audience may recognize from his local appearances with Opera Lyra Ottawa and Pellegrini Opera.
 Also on the program: Antonio Salieri's Little Harlequinade and staged arias & duets.
-Come join us for an evening of comedy and beautiful music!

-Following on the heels of our March production, on June 10 & 11, 2011 we will present another double-bill of one-act operas featuring Leoncavallo's masterpiece I pagliacci, in Italian with projected titles - a first for Ottawa Pocket Opera.
+Following on the heels of our March production, on June 10 & 11, 2011 we presented another double-bill of one-act operas featuring Leoncavallo's masterpiece I pagliacci, in Italian - a first for Ottawa Pocket Opera - featuring NYC tenor Steve Gokool as "Canio", Kim Little as "Nedda", & Philippe Courchesne Leboeuf as "Silvio".
 While we remain committed to presenting operas in the vernacular languages of English or French, we would like to explore the option of being able to occasionally present works in their original language.
-The evening will begin with Mozart's precocious pastoral opera Bastien and Bastienne, composed when he was only twelve years old.
-Watch this space for details of casting as they become available!
+The evening began with staged excerpts & arias featuring soprano Nadia Petrella, mezzo-soprano April Babey, and OPO Artistic Director David MacAdam, tenor.

 In June 2010 General & Artistic Director David MacAdam returned to Western New York State to direct the critically acclaimed Nickel City Opera production of Verdi's Rigoletto featuring a cast of renowned artists including Heather Buck as "Gilda", Eric Fennel as "The Duke", and John Packard in the title role.Read the review here: "Magnificent Rigoletto proves Nickel City Opera is for real".